 Suppose you are in an overseas country and find yourself unable to use your passport.
 In that case, the department requires a written explanation from the applicant for why their travel document cannot be used or how an emergency prevented them from obtaining a new or renewed passport before traveling back to the United States.

 Should this happen, call the closest U.S. embassy/consulate office and let them know who you are and what happened, then ask if they can assist by issuing a limited validity emergency travel document called a “Passport Acceptance Letter.”
 This letter can help you make arrangements to travel back home and receive a new passport.

 Getting a passport is the first step toward a fantastic international adventure.
 But it can be challenging to figure out how to get one, especially if you are not fluent in English or have never done this before.
 Fortunately for you, we’ve created this article that will teach you everything you need to know about getting your U.S. Passport!
-Follow our guide and find out what forms of identification are required as well as steps on where to go and who needs to sign off on your application process.
+Follow our guide and find out what forms of identification are required and steps on where to go, and who needs to sign off on your application process.